ositaka/soul-healing-decapcms/data/page/home.md

     section_type: section_repeatable_content
     main_menu:
       show: true
-      name: The Golden Healing
+      name: The Healing
-    title: The Golden Healing
+    title: The Healing Journey
     items:
-      - title: "Individual "
+      - title: "The Healing "
         text: Our individual sessions are personalised to your unique needs and goals.
           Whether you're seeking relief from physical pain, emotional trauma, or spiritual disconnection, the facilitator will work with you to create a safe and nurturing space for you to explore and heal.
         link: individual
-        image: /images/roos_two_persons_sitting_channeling_healing_golden_light_c4ba8935-207a-4d9c-80f3-0b811e399004.png
-      - title: Group
-        text: Our small group sessions offer the opportunity to connect with others who share your experiences and goals.
-These sessions provide a supportive and nurturing environment for healing and growth.
-We limit the size of our groups to ensure that each individual receives the attention and support they need.
-        link: group
         image: /images/roos_no_prompt_06ac507b-993d-4edc-9ce8-592f6b32c12e.png
   - type: text_image
     section_type: text_image